 2 – All Distance Study Program applicants must explain their reasons for desiring to study by distance, providing such explanation in a letter accompanying their application for admissions.

 3 – Distance/Mentor Study Program students follow the course syllabus of the degree programs as they are taught at the Seminary.
-Students use either Internet-based class participation (video-conferencing) or audio/video download of class sessions as part of their study.
+Students use either Internet-based class participation (zoom-room) or audio/video download of class sessions as part of their study.
 Students are expected to complete all the regular assignments of their courses.
 Mentors and professors are granted the freedom to require additional work of students whom they oversee.

 4 – As of the Fall of 2019, at least one semester of study for the BDiv/MDiv (no fewer than 12 hours) must be completed in residence at GPTS.
 This requirement does not apply to MMRE/MMD or MAR students.
 The residency requirement can be met by attending week-long intensive classes on-campus; fulfillment of the residency requirement may be spread out across a student’s program of study (over 4-6 years).

 5 – The student must complete at least 16 credit hours per year, unless he has received faculty approval for fewer hours.

 6 – Distance/Mentor Study Program Divinity students who have not completed at least 31 credit hours by the end of the second year will be dropped from the program.
 This requirement may be extended by faculty vote.

 7 – Language classes generally may not be taken through the exclusive use of audio/video downloads of class sessions.
 They must be taken by live ‘zoom-room’ attendance in the class.
 Distant students who are unable to videoconference into first year Greek or Hebrew courses can “test out” of those classes by taking a proctored proficiency exam after pursuing a course of independent study to learn the rudiments of those languages on their own.